vuejs/vuex/docs/api/index.md

   }
   ```

-  When using TypeScript, you may pass `injectionKey` to retrieve the typed store.
-In order for it to work, you must define the injection key and pass it along with a store instance, when installing the store instance to the Vue app.
+  TypeScript users can use an `injectionKey` to retrieve a typed store.
+In order for it to work, you must define the injection key and pass it along with the store when installing the store instance to the Vue app.

-  At first, you may declare the injection key by using `InjectionKey` type exposed from `vue` package.
+  First, declare the injection key using Vue's `InjectionKey` interface.

   ```ts
   // store.ts